The official scikit-learn certification, proctored by Probabl

 • Supervised and unsupervised, regression, classification, clustering, dimensional reduction

-• Model families, tree-based, linear, ensemble, neighbors
+• Model families: tree-based, linear, ensemble, neighbors

-• Regularization, L1, L2, Elasticnet
+• Regularization: L1, L2, Elasticnet

 • Hard and soft predictions, predict vs predict_proba